bdougie/take-action/README.md

 ## Usage

-This GitHub Action pins an issue based on a specified label.
+This GitHub Action lets a prospective contributor assign themselves to an issue, and optionally leaves a comment on the issue.

 ## Setup